Aliases for CLDN16 Gene

 GeneCards Summary for CLDN16 Gene

 CLDN16 (Claudin 16) is a Protein Coding gene.
-Diseases associated with CLDN16 include nephrocalcinosis and hypomagnesemia primary.
-Among its related pathways are Integrin Pathway and Cell junction organization.
-GO annotations related to this gene include identical protein binding and magnesium ion transmembrane transporter activity.
+Diseases associated with CLDN16 include Hypomagnesemia 3, Renal and Primary Hypomagnesemia.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and magnesium ion transmembrane transporter activity.